 It’s also an opportunity to bring people together in the spirit of friendship and unity, often at a time when it feels like international relations are becoming increasingly fraught with tension.

 World Olympics Day is about celebrating sport as part of what connects us all – this day was created for all countries’ citizens who can be anything from athletes, coaches and spectators.”

 See these games as a bonding experience.
-Playing out games with kids or grandchildren, taking part in social activities such as dancing and yoga classes or simply walking or hiking with friends can all help to make it the longest day in a good way.
+Playing games with kids or grandchildren, taking part in social activities such as dancing and yoga classes, or simply walking or hiking with friends can all help to make it the longest day in a good way.
 So let’s be more physically fit and on our toes!